CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpbroker.md

 The configuration file contains both configuration options as well as any data stored within the service registry.

 # Network communication
 The toolset uses two modes of network communciation
-* [Discovery](#discover) sends plaintext UDP packets to the broadcast domain port 20443/UDP
+* [Discovery](#discover) binds to 20443/UDP and responds with plaintext UDP packets received from the broadcast domain
-* All other communications occur over SSL encrypted traffic by default on 20443/TCP
+* Binds to 20443/TCP and responds with SSL encrypted http traffic

 We recommend retaining the default port assignments to maximize compatibility.